AnushaRavi05/Anusharavi05/README.md

 🎓 An undergraduate student at Anna University, MIT Campus

-💻 Currently learning Data Science Applications and Python in Artificial Intelligence
+💻 Currently learning Cloud Computing fundamentals

-🚀 Passionate about building intelligent solutions using data-driven approaches
+🚀 Aspiring Software Engineer and passionate about building real-world applications

-📚 Eager to explore Machine Learning, Deep Learning, and real-world AI use cases
+📚 Exploring core concepts in programming and software development

 ## 🔧 Languages and Tools